Top 7 Mesmerizing Shows Like 'Brooklyn Nine-Nine'

 It is also fast-paced, unlike its contemporaries, not wasting any time to get to the crux.
 But there is a limited amount of what we can take, and after binge-watching several episodes, we are left high and dry.

 Worry not!
 I have got you covered.
-I have compiled a list of several similar shows like Brooklyn Nine-Nine that will continue to bring a smile to your face.
+I have compiled a list of several similar series like Brooklyn Nine-Nine that will continue to bring a smile to your face.

 Series Like Brooklyn Nine-nine